Sinema says she will 'move forward' on economic bill, putting Biden's agenda on the cusp of Senate approval – KION546

 Schumer announced earlier on Thursday that the Senate will reconvene on Saturday and plans to take the first procedural vote to proceed to the bill.
 If the vote gets the backing of all 50 members of the Democratic caucus, there would then be up to 20 hours of debate.
 Following debate time, there would be a process colloquially referred to on Capitol Hill as “vote-a-rama,” which is the marathon series of amendment votes with no time limit before the final vote.
 If the bill ultimately passes, the House would need to act.

 Democrats are trying to wrap up negotiations and pass their economic passage before leaving town for a month-long August recess.
 The measure would invest $369 billion into energy and climate change programs with the goal of reducing carbon emissions by 40% by 2030.
 For the first time, Medicare would be empowered to negotiate the prices of certain medications, and it would cap out-of-pocket costs at $2,000 for those enrolled in Medicare drug plans.
-It would also extend expiring enhanced subsidies for Affordable Care Act coverage for three years.
+It would also impose penalties on drug companies if they increase their prices faster than inflation and extend expiring enhanced subsidies for Affordable Care Act coverage for three years.

 It’s not clear if all these provisions will survive the parliamentarian’s review.

-Note: This story and headline have been updated with additional developments Friday.